 How to replace and install a new vanity top on a budget.
 A handy tutorial for saving money on your bathroom remodel.

-The Beach family is currently working on bathroom remodel #4!
+My family has been diligently working on bathroom remodel #5!
 We’ve learned more than a few valuable tricks while in the DIY bathroom renovation trenches.
 For instance, one of the best money savers is choosing not to replace the entire vanity.
 We’ve saved thousands doing it this way!

 Today I’m sharing how to find a custom vanity top on a budget to help inspire your low cost bathroom remodel.
-This hideous 1982 seashell counter thing pictured below needed a modern update.
-Can you smell the Aquanet?
+This hideous 1982 seashell counter pictured below needed a modern update.
 You can almost hear its pleas for help.
 Naturally, we heeded the call.

 There’s a few ways to purchase a vanity top.
 Some big box stores now manufacture pre-made vanity tops in widths of 31-49 inches.
 I believe you can also buy a double sink to measure 60 inches.
 This by far is your most budget friendly option.